-Kevin J. Stiroh is executive vice president of the Federal Reserve Bank of New York and head of the Supervision Group which oversees the teams and functions responsible for supervising, under delegated authority, financial institutions in the Second District subject to Federal Reserve supervision.
+Kevin J. Stiroh is executive vice president of the Federal Reserve Bank of New York and head of the Supervision Group, which is responsible for supervising, under delegated authority, financial institutions in the Second District subject to Federal Reserve supervision.
 Mr. Stiroh is also a member of the Bank's Executive Committee and the Federal Reserve's Supervision Committee and Large Institution Supervision Coordinating Committee (LISCC).

 Mr. Stiroh holds a bachelor’s degree from Swarthmore College in economics and psychology, and a master’s degree and doctorate from Harvard University in economics.